pherris/exosite/README.md

 # Exosite Chrome-Only Demo Project
 This project uses Exosite's websocket API to fetch the last five temperature readings recorded for a simulated device.
 These readings are displayed to the user along with a input field to allow new sensor readings to be added manually.

-The readings are stored on the Exosite platform and should display consistantly across multiple browser instances.
+The implementation uses Bootstrap and vanilla ES6 JavaScript; readings are stored on the Exosite platform and should display consistantly across multiple browser instances.

 ## To Run
 Clone the repo and open the `index.html` file in Chrome.